todiane/cycle-of-life-p2/README.md

 ![Image of complete page](assets/images/cyclelife-rm-header.webp/)

-The deployed site can be found [here](https://todiane.github.io/cycle-of-life-p2/)
+The deployed site can be found [here](https://todiane.github.io/cycle-of-life-p2/) - press Ctrl (or Cmd) + enter to open in a new window

 # Table Of Contents